Joe Joyce (rugby union)

-Joe Joyce (born 7 February 1994) is an English-born, Irish-qualified rugby union player.
+Joe Joyce (born 7 February 1994) is a professional rugby union player.
 He plays lock for Irish United Rugby Championship side Connacht having previously played for English Premiership Rugby side Bristol Bears.

+Joyce featured in England Schools & Clubs U18s & U19s as well as playing for Filton College RFC.
+Joyce joined the Bristol Bears Academy ahead of the 2012-13 season.
+He was a member of the PDG Gold group before graduating into the senior squad and made his league debut in the English Premiership during the 2014-15 season.
+In 2018 Joyce won the Players' Player of the Year Award.

+He has played over 100 times for Bristol Bears and played for the Bears' 2016–17 season when they were relegated from the Premiership to the RFU Championship for the 2017-18 season.
+He signed to Bristol through the 2022 season.
-He is lovingly known as "The King of the Mead" by Bristol fans after a commentator coined the phrase.

-He played over 150 games for Bristol and scored 8 tries.
+Joyce is known as "The King of the Mead" by Bristol fans after a commentator coined the phrase.
+He since played over 150 games for Bristol and scored eight tries.

+On 17 June 2022, after 8 seasons with Bristol, Joyce would depart his home club to join Irish province Connacht on a three-year deal in the URC competition from the 2023-24 season.
 He was named Player of the Match in his United Rugby Championship debut for Connacht against the Ospreys in October 2023.

-Amateur career

-He featured in England Schools & Clubs U18s & U19s as well as playing for Filton College RFC.

-Professional career

-He has played over 100 times for Bristol Bears and played four games in the Bears' 2016–17 season when they were relegated from the Premiership.
-Joyce joined the Bristol Bears Academy ahead of the 2012/2013 season.
-He was a member of the PDG Gold group before graduating into the full-time and made his league debut Bristol Bears in the English Premiership in the 2014/2015 season.
-In 2018 Joyce won the Players' Player of the Year award.
-He is signed to Bristol through the 2022 season.
-From the 2023–2024 season, he will play for Connacht Rugby.
+On 29 January 2026, Joyce would return to the English Premiership with local rivals Gloucester ahead of the 2026-27 season.